Support and Resistance: How to Identify and Trade Key Price Levels

 Part 3: Trendline Support and Resistance

 Not all levels are horizontal.
-In a strong uptrend, support keeps rising — connect the swing lows with a diagonal line and you have an ascending trendline.
+Knowing how to draw a trendline on a stock chart opens up diagonal levels: in a strong uptrend, support keeps rising — connect the swing lows with a diagonal line and you have an ascending trendline.
 In a downtrend, connect the swing highs for a descending trendline.

 Ascending Trendline